-Hiring an apprentice is a great way to recruit new talent for your business.
+Hiring an apprentice is a great way to recruit new talent for your business, or support the progression of existing team members.
 It's a flexible way of generating the skills you need to stay competitive.
 Apprenticeships can also improve the productivity and effectiveness of your existing staff.

 The apprentice will spend four days at work and one day in training, either on your premises or in College.
 They must be in paid employment for at least 30 hours per week, which includes their training day.
 Our apprenticeship programmes last between one and four years depending on the sector and level.